sgmurphy/wordpress-plugins/hide-my-wp/readme.txt

 9. Customize the wp-admin path while logged in as an administrator

 == Changelog ==
+= 5.3.00 (06 Sept 2024) =
+Update - Compatibility with WP 6.6.1 & 8.3.11
+Update - Compatibility with Nitrocache
+Update - Compatibility with WordFence plugin
+Update - Brute Force compatibility with UsersWP plugin Update - Cookie set on WP Multisite with subdomains Update - Brute Force shortcode to work with different login forms Update - Brute Force shortcode to work with Elementor login form Fixed - Security Check on admin url and login url Fixed - Google reCaptcha on frontend popup to load google header if not already loaded Fixed - Hide New Login Path to allow redirects from custom paths: lost password, signup and disconnect Fixed - WP Multisite active plugins check to ignore inactive plugins Fixed - Small bugs

 = 5.2.04 (07 July 2024) =
 Fixed - Compatibility with WP 6.6
 Fixed - Security update on wp-login.php and login.php